Showing posts with label scenic areas. Show all posts

 Notes

--A plaque at the stone stairs commemorates Davison M. Geiger, a local physician who funded the Geiger Grade Road.
-The stairs lead to the lookout and a cozy "loveseat" where you can relax and take in the views.
+-A plaque at the stone stairs commemorates Dr. Davison M. Geiger, a local physician who helped finance the original Geiger Grade Road.
+The stairs lead to the lookout and a cozy “love seat” where you can relax and take in the views.

 Categorized under "Parks and Playgrounds" & "Scenic Overlooks"